 Tip #10: Make time for Professional Development.

-I hope these tips help you in your journey in homeschooling while working a job.
+I hope these tips help you on your journey in homeschooling while working a job.
 Tell me what your favorite tip is.
 I would love to hear from you.
-I included some resources that I mentioned and included books that have helped me in my journey of homeschooling.